emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-06-embedded-resources-and-external-resources.md

 # Problem

 The main problem using this method is that every key is a property inside the object, so we have to call it like we saw before.
-If you want to call the key `Action_greeting` of the resources file of `John` we have to use the following `Properties.John.Resource.Action_greeting`.
+If you want to call the key `Action_greeting` of the resources file of `John` we have to use the following `Properties.John` and then `Resource.Action_greeting`.

 **Right there is the problem.**